Discovery Thrives on Surprise

 Fruit Flies to Cancer Clues: When Growing Goes Wrong

-An example of small but mighty comes in cancer research.
-How does an organ know when it’s the right size?
-Scientists uncovered a growth control system using fruit flies (Drosophila) which tells cells when to stop dividing.
+Even small things can answer big questions, such as "how does an organ know when it’s the right size?".
+Chasing this question, scientists uncovered a growth control system using fruit flies (Drosophila) which tells cells when to stop dividing.
 [4]

-When this network of genes is broken cells will grow out of control.
-This network is frequently broken in pancreatic cancer.
-Discovering this pathway is helping researchers design new strategies to save cancer patients.
+When this network This network is called the Hippo Pathway.
+When scientists mutated one of the genes in this pathway, they thought it made the fruit fly eye look like a wrinkled hippopotamus.
+Who ever said science isn't fun? of genes is broken, cells will grow out of control.
+This network is frequently broken in pancreatic cancer cells.
+Discovering this pathway is helping researchers design new strategies to save cancer patients, showing that even small can be mighty.
 [5]

 Follow the Gila Monster

+How do cells and organisms detect and respond to the world?
 The Jaszczak lab invites you to embrace serendipity as we study the mechanisms of sensory biology.
-How do cells and organisms detect and respond to the world?
-We’re excited to for this journey, because today’s curiosity can become tomorrow’s cures.
+Can exploring this reveal insight for treating pain and developmental diseases?
+We’re excited for this journey, because today’s curiosity will become tomorrow’s discoveries.

 Further Reading: